Nassau Gambling Regulation

 Nassau and Online Gambling

 Online GamblingOnline gambling is illegal throughout the state.
-Historically, the state is known for its severe gambling laws.
-Luckily, in the last few years, the authorities started to change their approach slowly and the future for the gambling industry has started to look brighter.
+Historically, New York has been known for its strict gambling laws.
+Fortunately, in the last few years, the authorities have slowly started to change their approach, and the industry’s future is beginning to look brighter.

-Most of the online casinos that accept players from New York are located offshore, meaning that casino enthusiasts should not worry about playing at a web-based casino.
-What is more, there are various casinos that allow New Yorkers to play for real cash, meaning that players from Nassau can play their favorite games, regardless of their preferences.
+Most online casinos that accept players from New York are located offshore, so casino enthusiasts do not need to worry about playing at a web-based casino.
+Moreover, many casinos allow New Yorkers to play for real money, so players from Nassau can enjoy their favorite games regardless of their preferences.

-We hope that New York will soon move to regulate the online gambling industry as New Jersey, which already has an online casino network, started to draw the attention of a huge number of players from New York.
-This, on the other hand, means that the state of New York is losing money over the border.
+We hope that New York will soon regulate online gambling, as New Jersey, which already has an online casino network, has started to draw the attention of a large number of players from New York.
+This, in turn, means that the state of New York is losing money across the border.

-Interestingly enough, New York made the headlines in 2011 when a member of the US Attorney’s Office for the Southern District of New York filed criminal accusations against the 3 largest online poker rooms targeting players from the US.
-As a result, Full Tilt Poker and Absolute Poker needed to stop offering their services to US players.
-This action filled the US Treasury with the staggering sum of $547 million in fines.
-The action was called Black Friday.
+Interestingly, New York made headlines in 2011 when a member of the US Attorney’s Office for the Southern District of New York filed criminal charges against the three largest online poker rooms serving US players.
+As a result, Full Tilt Poker and Absolute Poker had to stop offering their services to US players.
+The action resulted in $547 million in fines being paid to the US Treasury.
+The event was dubbed Black Friday.

 Licensing Procedure